deadboyccc/deadboyccc/README.md

 - **Shell**: Zsh
 - **Extras**: Custom scripts, themes, and tweaks

-###### PS: Switched to GNOME Ubuntu because life is short, and stability and peace of mind matter! 😄 (Sorry, I don't use Arch, by the way!)
+###### PS: Switched to GNOME Ubuntu/Fedora because life is short, and stability and peace of mind matter! 😄 (Sorry, I don't use Arch, by the way!)